projectara/greybus-spec/source/device_class.rst

 ------------

 This section defines the operations used on a connection implementing the Greybus Near Field Communication (NFC) Protocol.
-This protocol allows an AP Module (Device Host (DH) in NFC's NFC Controller Interface (NCI) terminology) to communicate with a Greybus NFC Module (NFC Controller (NFCC) in NFC NCI terminology) using the NFC Forum's NCI Specification
+This Protocol allows an AP Module (Device Host (DH) in NFC's NFC Controller Interface (NCI) terminology) to communicate with a Greybus NFC Module (NFC Controller (NFCC) in NFC NCI terminology) using the NFC Forum's NCI Specification